CACTTC Articles of Association & By-Laws

 Section 5.
 STAFF MEMBERSHIP: Any staff member of the Treasurer and/or Tax Collector shall be eligible for membership with the written permission of the Treasurer/Tax Collector.
 Staff members shall be eligible to participate at all meetings of the Association and shall be eligible to serve on standing committees of the Association with the approval of the Treasurer and/or Tax Collector.
 Voting privileges shall be permitted only within committees or when approval is provided in accordance with the provisions of Article IV, Sec.
 1.

 Section 6.
 GOVERNMENT MEMBERSHIP: Any employee of a government agency having an active interest in and an ability to contribute to the purposes of this Association may be eligible for government membership.
 An applicant for government membership shall complete and submit to the Executive Committee an application for membership.
 The application shall be subject to the approval of Executive Committee and the Treasurer/Tax Collector of the applicant’s county of employment or, in the case of a statewide or multi-county agency, the applicant’s employer.
-The amount of annual dues for government members shall be the same as Active Members.
+The amount of annual dues for government members shall be established by the Executive Committee, but the annual dues for any employee of the State of California shall not exceed the amount authorized for reimbursement by such person's employing agency.
 Government members shall be eligible to participate at all regular meetings of the Association, except closed meetings of the active members.
 Government members shall not be permitted to vote or serve as members of any standing committee of the Association, except that an employee of the State Controller’s Office or the State Treasurer’s Office may serve as a voting member of any standing committee of the Association with the approval of the President.

 ARTICLE II.
 MEETINGS